|

 Accuracy ranges from 0-99% and indicates the probability of an EPD changing with the addition of more progeny data.
 The magnitude of possible change decreases as accuracy increases.
 Accuracy below 75% should be regarded as low, between 76-90% as medium and above 90% as high.

 An EPD with an accuracy of "P" is "Pedigree Estimate" and is simply the exact average of that animal's parents.
-An EPD with an accuracy of "P+" is an "Interim EPD" and is the parental average adjusted by the animal's individual performance compared to his contemporaries.

 Accuracy is based on the amount of performance information available on the animal and its close relatives - particularly the number of progeny analyzed.
 Accuracy is also based on the heritability of the trait and the genetic correlations with other recorded traits.
 Hence accuracy indicates the "confidence level" of the EPD.